 Because the computer uses your answers to select your next questions, you may not skip questions or go back and change your answer to a previous question.
 If you don't know the answer to a question, try to eliminate as many choices as possible, then select the answer you think is best.
-If you answer a question incorrectly by mistake-or correctly by lucky guess-your answers to subsequent questions will lead you back to questions that are at the appropriate skill level for you.

-Though the individual questions are different, the content mixture is the same for every GMAT exam.
+Though the individual questions are different, the mix of question types is the same for every GMAT exam.
 Your score is determined by the difficulty and statistical characteristics of the questions you answer as well as the number of questions you answer correctly.
 By adapting to each test-taker, the GMAT exam is able to accurately and efficiently gauge skill levels over a full range of abilities, from very high to very low.

-The test includes the types of questions found in this book and in the online Integrated Reasoning component, but the format and presentation of the questions are different on the computer.
+The test includes the types of questions found in this book and online at gmat.wiley.com, but the format and presentation of the questions are different on the computer.
 When you take the test: